Investing Strategy Research

 There are hundreds of value stock ratios and metrics, so we highlight the 39 critical criteria to build a profitable value investing strategy and portfolio.

-The essential screening criteria to find great value stocks are intrinsic value, margin of safety, the PEG ratio, price to Graham number, and earnings power value.
+The essential screening criteria to find great value stocks are intrinsic value, margin of safety, the PEG ratio, Price to Graham number, and earnings power value.

 Used in combination, these metrics can find excellent undervalued companies.